Cause of Osteopenia, Osteoporosis

 - Some medical conditions are directly related to developing Osteopenia.
 Anorexia, Asthma , B12 Vitamin deficiency , Bulimia, Cancer , Celiac disease, Chronic Kidney Disease or Dialysis,

-Cerebral Palsy, Crohn’s disease, Chronic inflammation (such as in arthritis) Colitis, Cushings syndrome, Diabetes, Epilepsy treatments emphysema, food allergies, Gastrectomy.
-Hyperthyroidism, Hyperparathyroidism, Hypogonadism, Osteopenia, Osteoporosis IBD (inflammatory bowel disease, Intestinal disorders - malabsorption , Lactose intolerance, Liver disease, Lupus , Multiple Sclerosis , Multiple myeloma, Osteo-genesis imperfect, Organ transplants, Post Polio , Sickle Cell anemia, Skin disorders, Scoliosis, teen pregnancy, and Thalassemia are just a few of the conditions that can make for low bone density.
+Cerebral Palsy, Chronic Obstructive Pulmonary Disease (COPD) , Crohn’s disease, Chronic inflammation (such as in arthritis) Colitis, Cushings syndrome, Diabetes, Epilepsy treatments emphysema, food allergies, Gastrectomy.
+High cholesterol diet, Hyperthyroidism, Hyperparathyroidism, Hypertension, Hypogonadism, IBD (inflammatory bowel disease, Intestinal disorders - malabsorption , Lactose intolerance, Liver disease, Low birth weight, Lupus , Lyme disease , Multiple Sclerosis , Multiple myeloma, Osteo-genesis imperfect, Organ transplants, Peridontal disease (Peridontitis), Post Polio , Primary biliary cholingitis , Sickle Cell anemia, Skin disorders, Scoliosis, Synthroid thyroid medication, teen pregnancy, and Thalassemia are just a few of the conditions that can make for low bone density.

 - Medical treatments for Chronic inflammatory diseases such as Arthritis , Leukemia, Lupus ,Lymphoma or Endometriosis can all be a cause of Osteopenia.
 So too can Treatments for cancer , Chelation therapy, Gastric bypass surgery and stapling.